 Students interested in earning a graduate degree often can apply the certificate courses toward a Tufts master's degree in urban and environmental policy and planning.

-To earn the CES certificate, students complete four graduate-level courses for credit.
-Students choose the four courses from a combination of CES core courses and CES skills and environmental policy electives.
+Four credits are required to obtain the CES certificate.
+Most courses are one-credit, but the UEP department also offers half-credit modules as noted below.
+Students choose the courses from a combination of CES core courses and CES skills and environmental policy electives.
 Students must select at least one core course as part of their program of study.

 CES Core Courses